NOTICE: We are not booking in more work at present.

 There are two basic forms of ridge: flush and block.
 A flush ridge is just that – it is flush with the rest of the roof line and does not stand out from it.
 A block ridge, on the other hand, is built up and then cut to form a block raised very visibly over the roof ridge.

 Technically, both ridge styles are equal.
 Each does the job of sealing the ridge line quite effectively.
 The choice of which to use is usually one of aesthetics.
 Flush ridges are more understated.
 Block ridges stand out more and can be cut in quite elaborate styles.
-Thatchers each have their own distinctive style of ridge patterns, and experts can tell who thatched a building with a glance at the ridge line.
+In my experience, a block ridge is much more effective in the Irish climate.

 Everything from small cottages to huge hotels.
 Houses, commercial establishments, heritage centers, holiday villages – you name it, we’ve probably thatched one.